 Live your own life

 This one is a given, but I think we all live such busy lives these days, that sometimes we forget to have fun.
 Society dictates that we need to do certain things or be at a certain stage in our lives by a certain age, that we focus too much on it and just forget to have fun.
 So go on that holiday you wanted to.
 Or just go to a festival.
 Do something you always wanted to.
-I know due to the current situation some of the things you always wanted to do, but this is the perfect opportunity to start projects you always wanted to, or learn a new skill!
-I have actually been using my time to be a bit more creative and started to do cross stitching and embroidery.
+I know due to the current situation, money could be a constraint for some of the things you always wanted to do, but you can always look at cheaper things or learn a new skill!
+I have been using some of my time to be a bit more creative and started to do cross-stitching and embroidery.

-YEEES!
-Make them.
-That’s the only way we learn!
-And if you do the same mistake 3/4 times it’s ok!
-Sometimes you need to go through something a few times to realise its actually not good for you, or that it was a mistake.
+This one is super important.
+We often feel judged by the older generation or peers for making mistakes, but that’s the only way we get to learn and move forward.
+And if you do the same mistake 3/4 times it’s ok.
+Sometimes you need to go through something a few times to realise it’s actually not good for you, or that it was a mistake.
 One thing is, don’t be harsh on yourself!

 Don’t let anyone tell you what to do

-We always look for other people’s opinions, and that’s perfectly ok!
+We often look for other people’s opinions, and that’s perfectly ok!
 I can’t remember how many times I called my mum to ask her what to do in certain situations, or asked my friends what to do.
 But one thing I learnt is to not let their opinions influence my decisions.
-Yes, I know I asked them, but most of the times I went with my gut and with what I wanted to do.
+Yes, I know I asked them, but most of the time, I went with my gut and with what I wanted to do.
+With time I learnt that some people will give you really good advice, while others will give you the kind of advice that is not right for you.
 You know yourself better than anyone else.
-So please trust yourself and make your own decisions.
+So, please trust yourself and make your own decisions.

-Spend times with those that complete your life
+Spend time with those that complete your life

 I think this is possibly one of the ones that I tell people the most.
-In certain periods of my life I know I wasted too much time investing in some friendships/relationships that I now know they weren’t right.
+In certain periods of my life, I know I wasted too much time investing in some friendships/relationships that I now know weren’t the right fit for me.

-So my advice is to stop wasting your time with people that don’t add to your life or simply don’t care about you.
+So my advice is, don’t waste your time with people that don’t add to your life or simply don’t care about you.
 Honestly, it’s all about the quality of the friendships!
 It’s having those that support you no matter what.
-Those that do want to spend time with you and bring nothing but happiness and fun to your life.
+Those that do want to spend time with you and bring nothing but happiness and fun to your life, but are also there when days are less bright.

-Living a stress-free life is hard as it is these days, not having the right people by your side is one thing you don’t need to add to that.
+Living a stress-free life is hard as it is these days, not having the right people by your side is one thing you don’t need to add.